-The Development Control service is a statutorily regulated service.
+The Development Management service is a statutorily regulated service.
 It exists to ensure that land and buildings are properly used, that planning objectives are fulfilled and that environmental interests are protected.
 The beneficiaries of the service are the public at large, but the prime consumers of the service are applicants for planning permission.
 The service must respond to the reasonable expectations of both these groups and must also be in tune with the expectations of Council Members.
 We believe that our service should be accessible to all, in accordance with the Councils approach to equal opportunities.

 For applicants, the service should be understandable, fair, prompt and courteous.
 For the public, the service should be understandable, accessible and protective of their interests.
 Finally, for Members, the service should be understandable, consistent, related to their objectives and open to democratic involvement.

-We believe you have a right to know what you can expect to receive and so we have set out the details of our key Development Control services and the standards we aim to achieve.
+We believe you have a right to know what you can expect to receive and so we have set out the details of our key Development Management services and the standards we aim to achieve.
 The aim is to make the best decision about each application.
 This means taking into account a proposal's impact upon the environment and on the interests of the community.
 It may also mean balancing the interests of the applicant against the effect a development might have on neighbours and on other people living nearby.

 Asking for Information and Advice

 Discussing your application with a planning officer before submitting it can help to improve its quality and ensure that it is dealt with as efficiently as possible.

 To assist this, the Development Management Section will:

 - Provide, pre-application advice on payment of a fee (as appropriate)

 - Respond, wherever possible, to letters and emails within 10 working days.
 If it is not possible to provide a full response within 10 days, you will be told when a reply will be given

 - Provide a coordinated response on all development related consents for major developments